-Concerts that make a difference at the Philharmonie de Paris
+Making difference easy (facile) at the Philharmonie de Paris

-Concerts en famille introduce young audiences to the pleasure of a live music performance.
+Concerts en famille at the Philharmonie introduce young audiences to the pleasure of a live music performance.
 It is the first time, for many school-aged children going to a classical music concert.
 There are also workshops offered on the weekend just before the performance.
 These experiences will teach them what to listen for and to appreciate what they hear while becoming familiar with the social rules of a concert venue.
 Click on the trumpet to see what this season offers.
-Since schools in France are still largely segregated, students without a handicap may not have the occasion to encounter students with intellectual or developmental disabilities.
+It made good sense to choose this type of concert for the Fa-Si-La initiative.
+While recent inclusion policies are taking effect, schools in France are still largely segregated.
+Students without a handicap may not have the occasion to encounter students with intellectual or developmental disabilities.
 This concert may have been a first for them in that respect too.

-There were few adaptations to the concert itself or the venue as one might expect at an autism friendly or sensory friendly concert such as the Kennedy Center.
-Nonetheless, the atmosphere is more relaxed at a concert en famille and I have always found the staff warm and accommodating whenever I have been there with my son.
-The accessibility department of the Philharmonie de Paris coordinated with Ciné-ma différence to simplify the reservation process for the Fa Si-La différence events and apply the 8€ reduced price.
-The seats were thoughtfully chosen in the parterre (orchestra level) and guests placed among the audience so that it was indeed inclusive but close enough that volunteers could be of assistance.
+There were no adaptations to the concert itself or the venue as one might expect at an autism friendly or sensory friendly concert such as the Kennedy Center.
+Nonetheless, the atmosphere is always more relaxed at a concert en famille and I have always found the staff at Philharmonie de Paris warm and accommodating whenever I have been there with my son.
+The accessibility department of the Philharmonie de Paris simplified the reservation process for the Fa Si-La différence events and apply the 8€ reduced price.
+The reserved seats were thoughtfully chosen in the parterre (orchestra level) as the upper levels can give some a sensation of vertigo.
 A short announcement before the performance and a page insert in the program helped promote awareness among the entire audience.
-Inspired by the Kennedy Center’s “previsit story”, I helped the association create a visual aide with input from the staff of Philharmonie.
-Similar to a social story, the guide explains the steps before during and after the concert to help prepare for the event.
-Click on photo to download the easy-to-read French version or contact me if you would like it in English.
+Inspired by the Kennedy Center’s “previsit story”, I created a visual narrative with input from the staff of Philharmonie.
+Like a social story, the “guide “explains the steps before during and after the concert to help prepare for the event.
+If you would like a printed copy contact me .

 Sunday January 29, 2017 at 7pm Paris en Fete is a choral concert celebrating French composers (Bizet, Offenbach..) of the Romantic era.
 The audience is invited to sing along to excerpts from Carmen, La Vie Parisienne and more.
 Videos to prepare to participate along with the words are here.
 For the complete program or click on the right.